Nero Assoluto and Zimbabwe Black

 Sensa Moak Black

 In addition to the classic polished Zimbabwe and Nero Assoluto, we are also frequently asked for a honed version.
-We can hone in-house, but the rather “blackboard-like” furnish is not helpful when it comes to oil and grease – be it from food or fingers.
+We can hone in-house, but the rather “blackboard-like” finish is not helpful when it comes to oil and grease – be it from food or fingers.
 Far better is a purpose-treated and sealed stone like Moak Black – basically Nero Assoluto which has been surface textured and deep sealed by our friends at Cosentino.

 We are pleased to be able to offer Sensa Moak Black in suede finish in our Premium Plus price band.